0xZakk/Git-Workshop/readme.md

 we made and seamlessly merge them with changes our coworker made.

-If you've worked with track changes in Microsoft Word, then you're familiar with part of what Git does for.
+If you've worked with track changes in Microsoft Word, then you're familiar with part of what Git does.
 Track changes will track any changes (inserted text, deleted text, etc) to a document.
 It will mark those changes by highlighting them in red or green.
 Git does this.
 It also does a lot more.
 For example, if you and your coworker are writing